getgauge/documentation/user/getting_started/creating_a_gauge_project.md

 Replace *<language>* with the programming language in which you want to write the test code.
 See supported programming [language runners](../installations/install_language_runners.md).

 **Note:** Currently this command creates the Gauge project in the current directory.
-If you would like to specify a location, then you will have to manually create that dir and navigate to it before you run `--init langauge`
+If you would like to specify a location, then you will have to manually create that dir and navigate to it before you run `--init language`

 ```
 $ mkdir <location for Gauge project>